 These towers formed what was once one of twelve entries through the original medieval city gates.
 Constructed in 1392, they are one of Valencia’s most iconic sights.
 Visitors can walk up into the towers, read a bit about the history, and check out the surrounding view.
 If time permits, visit the nearby Torres de Quart too- a place riddled with bullet holes from Napoleon’s troops.
 Overall these are quick stops, but worthwhile visits!

-Also, check out this list of great DAY TRIPS and SIGHT-SEEING TOURS while you’re in Valencia!
+Check this list of great DAY TRIPS and SIGHT-SEEING TOURS while in Valencia!